well-typed/memory-usage-zurihac-2021/README.md

 <dl>
   <dt>Profile by closure type (<code>-hT</code>)</dt>
   <dd>Each bucket corresponds to a different <a href="https://hackage.haskell.org/package/ghc-heap-9.0.1/docs/GHC-Exts-Heap-ClosureTypes.html"> closure type </a>.
-This provides a high-level view. </dd>
+This provides a high-level view of whether the memory is used by constructors, functions, thunks, stack frames and so on. </dd>
   <dt>Profile by info table (<code>-hi</code>)</dt>
   <dd>Each bucket correponds to a distinct info table, each thunk, function, data constructor
       gets it's own info table so this provices very precise information.</dd>